bbauska/CAD101en/README.md

 -   For Python - Pip and Conda

-In this section (part 4) you've learned about some of the tools that you will utilize will support you in your career as a developer , including:
+In this section, you've learned about some of the tools that you will utilize will support you in your career as a developer , including:

 -   CI/CD, Build Tools, Packages, Package Managers